seannkelleyy/Portfolio-v3/README.md

+# Sean Kelley Portfolio

+This is my latest iteration of my portfolio website.
+You can access the hosted version here: https://www.seannkelleyy.com/.

+This application was built using Typescript React, TailwindCSS and ShadCN.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.